alexanderboogaard/mediaserver/home.md

 Please be aware that this setup is mainly for my own convenience, so I can read it back whenever I want to reinstall my own server.

-If you screw things up that's up to you.
+If you screw things up that's up to you and I won't help you.